 Antibiotics have transformed medicine - they have made it possible to treat once deadly infections and paved the way for advances like transplant surgery and chemotherapy for cancer.
 They have reduced disease and saved lives.

 However, misuse of the drugs has also contributed to the increasing problem of antibiotic resistance, now a serious and growing threat to public health.

 Multi-drug resistant P. aeruginosa a 'serious threat'

-The Centers for Disease Control and Prevention (CDC) include antibiotic-resistant P. aeruginosa among the top 18 drug-resistant threats to Americans.
+The Centers for Disease Control and Prevention (CDC) include antibiotic-resistant P. aeruginosa among the

 The CDC class multi-drug resistant P. aeruginosa as a serious threat - that is, "not considered urgent" but the threat "will worsen and may become urgent without ongoing public health monitoring and prevention activities."

 Their estimates show 51,000 healthcare-associated P. aeruginosa infections in adults and children occur in the U.S. each year.
 This includes 6,700 cases where the bacterium is resistant to multiple types of antibiotic, resulting in 440 deaths a year.

 - Commitment from leaders: dedicate the human, financial, and information technology resources necessary to implement the program